Next Camp: June 5-11, 2022

 Room and Board

-Campers must stay in the Mississippi State residence hall rooms.
-The residence halls will be supervised by the counselors who will be assisting throughout the week as well as trained Mississippi State residence hall assistants (RAs).
-Roommate requests may be made at the time of application or at any time prior to the registration deadline.
-No room assignments will be changed after 5 p.m. on June 1.
-All students MUST bring a pillow, bed linens, toiletries, and towels.
+Both male and female students must stay in an MSU residence hall.
+The residence halls will be supervised by the counselors who will be assisting throughout the week as well as by trained MSU residence hall assistants.
+Meals will be provided by the School of Architecture; one meal will be at the student’s own expense during a walking tour of downtown.
+Note: If food allergies or dietary restrictions are not listed on your application, the School of Architecture will not be able to accommodate.
+Roommate requests may be made at the time of application or at any time prior to registration deadline.
+No room assignment may be changed after 5 p.m. on May 31.
+All students MUST bring a pillow, bed-linens, and towels.

 Program of Events

-- Afternoon Registration at School of Architecture: 3-5 pm: Top Floor @ Giles Hall
+- Registration at School of Architecture: 3-5 pm: Top Floor, Giles Hall

-- Evening Construction Ends (review projects) Film Series 1 (Auditorium)
+- Construction Ends (review projects) Film Series 1 (Auditorium)

-- Evening Intro to Structure (paper studies) Review Proj.
+- Intro to Structure (paper studies) Review Proj.
 2

 - Begin Project 3 (Product Design: Furniture)